Checkio-Game-Missions/checkio-empire-repeating-decimal/info/total.md

 ```
 **How it is used:**

-This is the important part for mathematical software.
-And of you need to help your children with homework.
+This is the important concept for mathematical software and for your math homework.

 **Precondition:**
 ```python